Maxim Sandovich: Activities in Galicia

 One of the means of limiting Russophile movement was the recognition as an illegal pastoral activity of Orthodox priests ordained in Russia, who did not have the consent of the Metropolitan of Bukovina to serve in his Galicia jurisdiction.
 Fr.
-Sandowicz did not have such permission, but claimed that his direct superior was the Patriarch of Constantinople, and that the legitimacy of the Orthodox Church in Austria meant that any ordained cleric of this confession could operate in Galicia.
-This translation was not included and Fr.
-Maxim Sandowicz was arrested for eight days and sentenced to a fine of 400 crowns after the first service in the Grab, defined by the local authorities as one of Orthodox centers and pro-Russian propaganda.
+Sandovich did not have such permission, but claimed that his direct superior was the Patriarch of Constantinople, and that the legitimacy of the Orthodox Church in Austria meant that any ordained cleric of this confession could operate in Galicia.
+This explanation did not convince the authorities, and Fr.
+Maxim Sandovich was arrested for eight days and sentenced to a fine of 400 crowns after the first service in the Grab, defined by the local authorities as one of Orthodox centers and pro-Russian propaganda.
 On December 22 or 24, 1911, the chapel in Grab was closed, but the clergyman continued to celebrate the service, using the rooms he made available in private homes.
 Such practices, in the context of the fight against russophiles, were prohibited.
 In this connection, Fr.
-Sandowicz was again arrested and fined 300 crowns or month of arrest.
+Maxim Sandovich was again arrested and fined 300 crowns or month of arrest.
 Also, this time the priest did not cease his activity, making illegal worship not only in Grab but also in Wyszowadka and Długie.
 Consequently, on January 16, 1912, he was sentenced to seven weeks in jail.
 After serving his sentence he resumed his missionary work in favor of Orthodoxy.
 The priest was easily accepted by the local community because he maintained good contacts with local Greek-Catholic clerics on Rusophilian beliefs.
 Similar views were very lively among the Lemko people.
 According to Bernadetta Wójtowicz-Huber: "Sandowycz was an extraordinary personality.
 Despite the ban on further activities, thanks to charisma, deep faith and good repute, it became a symbol of the Lemko community".

-The financial aspect of his activity has also contributed to the Sandowicz's popularity.
+The financial aspect of his activity has also contributed to the Sandovich's popularity.
 He gave away the poor people donations, gathered at the sacrifice, expecting them only to swear that they would not convert again to Catholicism.
 He and other missionaries who came from Russia offered low prices for religious services, raised funds from the Russian sources for the construction of new temples.
 For the Galician people, who lived in poverty, this was important.
 The authority of the clergyman also increased as penalties imposed on him.
 In the rural communities that have gone through Orthodoxy, the subsequent detention of the clergy tightened his ties with the faithful and contributed to his recognition as a martyr, persecuted by the authorities.